ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

  * **category** is used to group apps in the launcher
  * **author** gives information about the developer of this app
  * **url** can be used to link to a web page.
-This will then be acccesible through the TXTs web interface
+This will then be acccesible through the TXTs web interface.
  * **set** optionally refers to the Fischertechnik set related to a model the app can be used for.
 E.g. `524328 ROBOTICS TXT Discovery Set`
  * **model** optionally refers to the english model name from the set.
 E.g. `Pedestrian Light`